bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 > · ​[xstate-component-tree](https://github.com/tivac/xstate-component-tree) — Build a tree of UI components based on your state chart.

-> · [virtual-scroller](https://github.com/valdrinkoshi/virtual-scroller) — Maps a provided set of JavaScript objects onto DOM nodes, and renders only the DOM nodes that are currently visible, leaving the rest “virtualized”.
+> · [virtual-scroller](https://github.com/valdrinkoshi/virtual-scroller) — Maps a provided set of JavaScript objects onto DOM nodes, and renders only the DOM nodes that are currently visible, leaving the rest “virtualized ".

 > · ​[jSPDF](https://github.com/MrRio/jsPDF) — Client-side JavaScript PDF generation for everyone.